ropensci/cffr/tests/testthat/_snaps/cff_create.md

       cff-version: 1.2.0
       message: If you use this software, please cite it using these metadata.
       type: software
+      license:
+      - GPL-3.0-or-later
+      - MIT
       title: 'demodescriptionfile: Demo Description File'
       version: 0.1.0
+      abstract: This is demo description file.
+This file is used on examples and demos of the 'ccfr' package.
       authors:
       - family-names: Author
         given-names: First